• What was with that guy with all the questions?

 • Think Mitch Daniels is regretting his decision much?

 Last week I presented a paper at a “Globalization, Diversity, & Education” conference near Portland.
 It’s a small conference attended by equal numbers of liberals and radicals.
 An ideological oasis for lefties.
 At times it felt like I was on the set of Portlandia.
-I was kicking myself for leaving my dreadlock hair extensions at home.

 People enjoy like-minded company because it’s self-affirming, but at conferences it makes for less-interesting sessions because there’s little to no tension.
 When everyone is of the same mind, no one is pressed to rethink or refine their ideas.
 Conflict is exasperating, but after awhile, blanket likemindedness can be equally vexing.